exercism/javascript/docs/PROGRAMMING_TIPS.md

 Stick to one convention for naming operations that do the same thing.
 For example, if you name the function to get a student's name `getStudentName()`, you should not use a different verb in the function name to get a student's grade  (e.g. `retrieveStudentGrade()`).
-- Avoid using the same word for two purposes.
+### Avoid using the same word for two purposes

-  For example, don't keep using 'add' when you want to put a group of items to a collection.
+For example, don't keep using 'add' when you want to put a group of items into a collection.
 Use 'insert' or 'append' instead.